-As the seasons passed, I found that I could use other unsweetened fruit purees instead of the compote de pommes (unsweetened applesauce) that the original recipe by Nigella Lawson calls for.
-Peach, nectarine, pear, and banana puree have all been successfully stirred into the mélange.
+I had picked a bunch of apples in the countryside and put a few to good use in this granola.
+The rest?
+They went to apple jelly, speaking of breakfast.
+Yet as the seasons passed, I found that I could use other unsweetened fruit purees instead of the unsweetened applesauce that the original recipe by Nigella Lawson calls for.
+Peach, nectarine, pear, and banana puree have all been successfully stirred into the mix.

-How I managed to combine hot dogs and granola in one post, I’ll never know.
-But enough of what this granola is not.
-What it is, is perfection.
-It gets nicely and clumpy, but not so much that you feel like you’re munching on a gravel pit.
+The other good thing about this granola is that It gets nice and clumpy, but not so much that you feel like you’re munching on a gravel pit.
 It’s also low in oil and barely sweet.
 I can’t resist nibbling on the big pieces the moment I pull it out of the oven.
-But really, it’s best to let it cool, when it becomes crispy and crunchy, like the top granola should be.
+But really, it’s best to let it cool, when it becomes crispy and crunchy, like the best granola should be.
 And this is it.